bioimage-io/JDLL/README.md

 ```
 The Wiki covers extensively engine installation ([here](https://github.com/bioimage-io/JDLL/wiki/Understanding-engine-installation) and [here](https://github.com/bioimage-io/JDLL/wiki/Engine-Installation-(EngineInstall))).
 In addtion JDLL also includes methods to manage the engines and know: [the information about each engine](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-I-(DeepLearningVersion)), [which engines are supported](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-II-(AvailableEngines)) and [which engines have already been installed](https://github.com/bioimage-io/JDLL/wiki/Engine-Management-III-(InstalledEngines)) Again, not that the methods explained in the Wiki can easily be used in Jython scripts.

+In addition, a more detailed Jython script with an example on how to install an engine can be found [here](https://github.com/bioimage-io/JDLL/blob/main/scripts/example-download-engine.py).

 ## 3. Creating the tensors